Prudhvi0001/Prudhvi0001.github.io/_posts/2020-01-11-personal_website.md

 	- move your `_pages` and `_posts` folder to here

 - Push your customized version online:
-	Create the `username.github.io` repository as mensioned previously.
+	Create the `username.github.io` repository as mentioned previously.

 ```bash
 # add your github repository to remote